djipidi/graphene_django_crud/README.md

 #### input_only_fields / input_exclude_fields

-Tuple of model fields to include/exclude in graphql inputs type.
+Tuple of model fields to include/exclude in graphql create and update inputs type.
 Only one of the two parameters can be declared.

 #### input_extend_fields

-Field list to extend the create and update input. value must be a list of tuple (name: string, type: graphene.ObjectType) The parameter can be processed in the middleware functions (before_XXX / after_XXX).
+Field list to extend the create and update inputs. value must be a list of tuple (name: string, type: graphene.ObjectType) The parameter can be processed in the middleware functions (before_XXX / after_XXX).